consenz-io/consensus-meter/README.md

 The consensus meter is an algorithm that determine the document Threshold:
 A number that represent how many supporters needed to approve an edit suggestion to the document.
 The threshold is always a percentage of the total sum of users in a document at given time.

+You can watch and interact with consenz web app demo using this link - https://www.figma.com/proto/lBVtIWr5UDhJXFXgJWgO8j/Consenz-Wireframe-(Copy)?node-id=1702%3A9054&scaling=scale-down-width&page-id=1702%3A9053&starting-point-node-id=1702%3A9054

+You can watch and interact with the consensus meter simulation using this link - https://simulation.consenz.io/